Digital Audits & Social Channels

 Step 1.
 Choose your social media pages

-This may seem obvious for some, but it is important to know which social media channels you want to audit and to have them picked out.
+This may seem obvious for some, but it is important to know and select which social media channels you want to audit.

 Step 2.
 Choose your social channel competitors

-Then it is very important that you decide which competitor channels you want to compare against.
-This will allow you to benchmark the success of each page against that rest of the industry and offer perspective.
+It is very important that you decide which competitor channels you want to compare yours against.
+This will allow you to benchmark the success of each of your pages against that of the rest of the industry and offer perspective.

 Step 3.
 Choose your digital audit tool

-The vast majority of social channels have posted thousands of times since their creation.
+The vast majority of social channels have hundreds of thousands of posts.
 To accurately and efficiently analyse this much information quickly, it is necessary to use a digital tool.
 Plugging in your channels and competitors to these tools will allow you to launch your audit within minutes and begin the analysis stage.
-There are many tools out there and if you need any help deciding upon which is the right one for your company and audit then do get in touch.
+There are many tools out there.
+If you need any help deciding which is the right one for your company, then do get in touch.

 Step 4.
 Know your performance metrics & timeframe

-When you have launched your audit and can begin analysis it is important to know what metrics you want to compare and in what timeframe (3 month, 6 month, 1 year).
-This will depend upon what your ultimate business objectives are and how frequently you report back on the health of your marketing efforts.
-For example, if you work for a gaming company and your business goal is to encourage people to visit a website landing page to download the app, then you will probably want to measure CTRs and engagements as well as many other indicators.
+When you have launched your audit and begin the analysis, it is important to know what metrics you want to compare and in what timeframe (3 months, 6 months, 1 year).
+This will depend upon your ultimate business objectives and how frequently you want to report back on the health of your marketing efforts.
+For example, if you work for a gaming company and your business goal is to encourage people to visit a website landing page to download the app, then you will probably want to measure CTRs and engagements.

-Ok, so you have your analysis, you’ve chosen your timeframe and you have your performance metrics, what do you do now?
-Now it is finally the moment to build your report.
-Make sure that the design of your report is informative, easy to understand and well designed.
-Many digital audit tools also offer some fully customisable auto-reporting features so make sure to check which ones do before you buy.
+So you have your analysis, you’ve chosen your timeframe and you have your performance metrics.
+What do you do now?
+It is finally the moment to build your report.
+Make sure its design is informative, easy to understand and eye-catching.
+Many digital audit tools also offer fully customisable auto-reporting features, so make sure to check which ones do before you choose one.